crate/realtime-demo/README.md

 CRATEDB_PASS    = CrateDB password
 CRATEDB_PORT    = CrateDB port for HTTP, typically 4200
 SOURCE_TOPIC    = Topic name, excluding the 'records' first part of the path.

+# Creating ZIP file for Lambda function

+In AWS, open up the existing working Lambda function.

+In *Function Overview*, select the *Download* button and choose *Download function code .zip*.

+The resulting ZIP file can then be used to deploy code to a newly created Lambda function.
+Make sure it's not extracted and kept as a .ZIP file.